Train your custom Text Analytics for health model

 Select Train a new model and type in the model name in the text box.
 You can also overwrite an existing model by selecting this option and choosing the model you want to overwrite from the dropdown menu.
 Overwriting a trained model is irreversible, but it won't affect your deployed models until you deploy the new model.

 Select data splitting method.
 You can choose Automatically splitting the testing set from training data where the system will split your labeled data between the training and testing sets, according to the specified percentages.
-Or you can Use a manual split of training and testing data, this option is only enabled if you have added documents to your testing set during data labeling.
-See How to train a model for more information on data splitting.
+Or you can Use a manual split of training and testing data, this option is only enabled if you have added documents to your testing set.
+See data labeling and how to train a model for information about data splitting.

-If you click on the training job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.
+If you select the Training Job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.

 - Only successfully completed training jobs will generate models.

-- The time to train the model can take anywhere between a few minutes to several hours based on the size of your labeled data.
+- Training can take some time between a couple of minutes and several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
 You can't start other training job within the same project until the running job is completed.

 To cancel a training job from within Language Studio, go to the Training jobs page.
 Select the training job you want to cancel and select Cancel from the top menu.

 After training is completed, you'll be able to view the model's performance to optionally improve your model if needed.
 Once you're satisfied with your model, you can deploy it, making it available to use for extracting entities from text.